Fire Safety in your home

 Our teams and contractors carry out regular checks, but your day-to-day awareness helps us keep everyone safe.

-If you’d like more advice or support, you can also contact our Fire Safety Team at contact@fairhive.co.uk.
+If you’d like more advice or support, you can also contact the team at contact@fairhive.co.uk.